god-jester/D3ROS-Modding-Seasons/README.md

 This guide aims to provide concise, accurate instructions to use publicly available homebrew and PC tools to bring edited saves into season 24 and beyond on PS4.

-Weeks after I first jumped on the leaderboards with fully modified gear and ethereal weapons (Aug 11th 2021), a group of people cropped up claiming to have been doing this for years; allegedly sneaking "legit" gear and stat mods into seasons after Save Wizard removed Advanced Mode support for the game.
-Pretending that they are/were protecting the integrity of seasonal play.
+Weeks after I first jumped on the leaderboards with fully modified gear and ethereal weapons (Aug 11th 2021), a group of people cropped up claiming to have been doing this for years; allegedly sneaking "legit" gear and stat mods into seasons after Save Wizard removed Advanced Mode support for the game... pretending that they were protecting the integrity of seasonal play.

-This is called "closet cheating" - skipping the work of grinding the season while pretending you worked for it - and it's something I am firmly against.
+***This is called "closet cheating"*** - skipping the work of grinding the season while pretending you worked for it - and it's something I am firmly against.
 Go big or go home!

 In this guide I will show you step-by-step what I did and which tools and information I used.